BLOCK-CONSTRUCTION-VALIDATION-AND-EXECUTION

 Where:

-bedrock_versionis the version of the proposal message structure that supports other protocols defined in Bedrock Specification; the size of it is 1 byte and is fixed to0x01.parent_blockis the block ID (Cryptarchia v1 Protocol Specification) of the parent block, validated and accepted by the block builder.
-It is used for the derivation of theAgedLedgerandLatestLedgervalues necessary for validating the PoL; the size of thehashis 32 bytes.slotis the consensus slot number; the size of theSlotNumbertype is 8 bytes.block_rootis the root of the Merkle tree constructed from transaction hashes (defined in Mantle Specification - Mantle Transaction) used for constructing thereferenceslist in thetransactions; the size of thehashis 32 bytes.proof_of_leadershipis the proof confirming that the sender is the leader; defined below: Proof of Leadership.
+bedrock_versionis the version of the proposal message structure that supports other protocols defined in linked reference; its size is 1 byte and is fixed to0x01.parent_blockis the block ID ([1.0.2] Cryptarchia Protocol) of the parent block, validated and accepted by the block builder.
+It is used for the derivation of theAgedLedgerandLatestLedgervalues necessary for validating the PoL; the size of thehashis 32 bytes.slotis the consensus slot number; the size of theSlotNumbertype is 8 bytes.block_rootis the root of the Merkle tree constructed from transaction hashes (defined in Mantle Transaction) used for constructing thereferenceslist in themempool_ransactions; the size of thehashis 32 bytes.proof_of_leadershipis the proof confirming that the sender is the leader; defined below: Proof of Leadership.

 class References: # 32768 bytes